 - regular updates and upgrades (this is critical considering the rapid pace of innovation)

 Smart homes exist to make our lives easier; however, they are complicated to set up and maintain.
-Therefore, customer service is becoming a vital component, and the primary competitive differentiator, of enterprise smart home offerings, leading to the creation of new distribution models.
+Therefore, customer service is becoming a vital component, and the primary competitive differentiator, of enterprise smart home offerings.
+This is leading to the creation of new smart home business models.

-SoT technologies are the enablers for the new type of smart home business model, helping companies provide superior service, reducing consumer downtime caused by technical malfunctions in a way that’s both scalable and affordable.
+Technology which supports the Internet of Things are the enablers for the new type of smart home business model.
+It helps companies provide superior service, reducing consumer downtime caused by technical malfunctions in a way that’s both scalable and affordable.